**Amended by DBM Board on 10/28/25

 During the official competition days of the tournament a competitor may not make cell calls for the purpose of locating or catching fish on tournament waters.
 Cell phones may be used for emergencies.
 Competitors are allowed to call lockmasters for locking purposes only.
 Competitors are allowed to use smart phones for global maps, weather, power generation, tidal charts, notes, etc., however using smart phones during competition to log into daily tournament blogs or social media is not permitted.

 If a member is disqualified due to section 7 of the tournament rules, the tournament committee shall meet and discuss the findings with both the boater and the non-boater.
-If the infraction was a result of only one member, the tournament committee shall make a recommendation to the tournament director that only the one member be disqualified.
+If the infraction was a result of only one member, the tournament committee shall make a recommendation to the tournament director that only one member be disqualified.

 11. BASIC BOAT EQUIPMENT: